eliranmal/uhc-portal/README.md

 If you want to monitor/debug the deploy jobs, `./deploy_info.mjs --json` output has all the info you’ll need.

+## Issues/Troubleshooting

+If you get a timeout/network connection issue when running `yarn install`, try increasing the timeout e.g.
+`yarn install --network-timeout 600000`.

 ## Contributing

 For in depth guidance see [the contributing guidelines](docs/contributing.md).

+### Release

+A detailed explanation of how to make a release can be found on the [Release to Production page](docs/releasing.md)